jhbastek/PhysicsInformedShellStructures/README.md

 ## Requirements

-The requirements are fairly basic.
+The requirements are fairly standard.
 Though we do not foresee any compatibility issues, we provide each version that was verified to work correctly.

 - Python (tested on version 3.7.1)
 - Python packages: